intrinio/python-sdk/docs/ETF.md

 **clean_energy_type** | str | This field is populated if the ETF has a value of &#39;Clean Energy&#39; in the &#39;social_environmental_type&#39; field. &nbsp;
 **dividend_type** | str | This field is populated if the ETF has an intended investment objective of holding dividend-oriented stocks as stated in the prospectus &nbsp;
 **regular_dividend_payor_type** | str | This field is populated if the ETF has a value of &#39;Dividend – Regular Payors&#39; in the &#39;dividend_type&#39; field &nbsp;
-**holds_ml_ps** | bool | If True, the ETF’s investment objective explicitly specifies that it holds MLPs as an intended part of its investment strategy &nbsp;
+**holds_ml_ps** | bool | If true, the ETF’s investment objective explicitly specifies that it holds MLPs as an intended part of its investment strategy &nbsp;
-**holds_preferred_stock** | bool | If True, the ETF’s investment objective explicitly specifies that it holds preferred stock as an intended part of its investment strategy &nbsp;
+**holds_preferred_stock** | bool | If true, the ETF’s investment objective explicitly specifies that it holds preferred stock as an intended part of its investment strategy &nbsp;
-**holds_closed_end_funds** | bool | IF True, if the ETF’s investment objective explicitly specifies that it holds closed end funds as an intended part of its investment strategy &nbsp;
+**holds_closed_end_funds** | bool | IF true, if the ETF’s investment objective explicitly specifies that it holds closed end funds as an intended part of its investment strategy &nbsp;
 **quant_strategies_type** | str | This field is populated if the ETF has either an index-linked or active strategy that is based on a proprietary quantitative strategy &nbsp;
 **other_quant_models** | str | For ETFs where &#39;quant_strategies_type&#39; is &#39;Other Quant Model&#39;, this field provides the name of the specific proprietary quant model used as the underlying strategy for the ETF &nbsp;
 **hedge_fund_type** | str | For ETFs where &#39;other_asset_types&#39; is &#39;Hedge Fund Replication&#39;, this field provides detail on the type of hedge fund replication strategy &nbsp;
 **derivatives_based** | str | This field is populated if the ETF holds either listed or over-the-counter derivatives in its portfolio &nbsp;
-**holds_ad_rs** | bool | If True, he ETF’s investment objective explicitly specifies that it holds American Depositary Receipts (ADRs) as an intended part of its investment strategy &nbsp;
+**holds_ad_rs** | bool | If true, he ETF’s investment objective explicitly specifies that it holds American Depositary Receipts (ADRs) as an intended part of its investment strategy &nbsp;
 **index_linked** | str | This field identifies whether an ETF is index linked or active &nbsp;
 **includes_short_exposure** | bool | This field is populated if the ETF has short exposure in any of its holdings e.g. in a long/short or inverse ETF &nbsp;
 **index_name** | str | This field identifies the name of the underlying index tracked by the ETF, if applicable &nbsp;